Life After Sepsis Back Home

-I’ve been out of the hospital for a week now and have been staying at my daughter’s.
+Life after sepsis, after being in a coma and spending six weeks in the Intensive Care Unit of St Richard’s Hospital, Chichester.
+It’s the 7th September 2018, and I’ve now been out of hospital for a week and have been staying at my daughter’s.
 However, I’m hoping to go home to my house next week.

 I exercise my right hip every day, although maybe not as much as I should; I find it all too painful and exhausting.

-Eventually, after a couple of nights on the emergency floor, I wasn’t on the floor; it was the ward’s name.
-They told me that if I didn’t pass any water, they would put a catheter in me; not wanting that, I immediately asked for a jug of water which I downed straight away.
-That was quickly followed by three more, which didn’t work either.
+Eventually, after a couple of nights on the emergency floor, I wasn’t on the floor; it’s the ward’s name.
+They told me that if I didn’t pass any water, they would put a catheter in me; not wanting that, I immediately asked for a jug of water, which I downed straight away.
+That was quickly followed by three more, which also didn’t work.

 My last memory was dragging a chair across the ward for support to the toilet, with my sister, Mary, telling my brother-in-law Pat, “Go with Garry!”